SwathiR03/Server-Fingerprinter-Java/README.md

 ## Usage

 1. **Compile!:** Compile the Java code using an appropriate compiler.
 I use BlueJ.
-(Time to grow up)
 2. **Execute!:** Run the compiled program.
 3. **Input!:** Provide the target URL when prompted.
 4. **Results!:** The application will display comprehensive information about the server, IP address allocation, SSL certificate, and its validity status.